-In §5, we introduce Weyl almost periodic points.
+In Section 4, we introduce Weyl almost periodic points.
 Weyl almost periodicity of a point is substantially stronger than Besicovitch almost periodicity.
-In fact, a point is Weyl almost periodic if and only if its orbit closure is uniquely ergodic and has pure point spectrum with continuous eigenfunctions (Theorem 5.5).
-In this case, all points in the orbit closure are Weyl almost periodic (Lemma 5.3).
-To put these results in perspective, we note that

-[11, 16] showed that a dynamical system is mean equicontinuous if and only if it is uniquely ergodic with pure point spectrum and continuous eigenvalues.
+In fact, a point is Weyl almost periodic if and only if its orbit closure is uniquely ergodic and has pure point spectrum with continuous eigenfunctions (Theorem 4.5).
+In this case all points in the orbit closure are Weyl almost periodic (Lemma 4.3).
+To put these results in perspective we note that [10, 15] show that a dynamical system is mean equicontinuous if and only if it is uniquely ergodic with pure point spectrum and continuous eigenvalues.
 Hence, a point is Weyl almost periodic if and only if its orbit closure is mean equicontinuous.
-Thus, our results can be understood to provide a natural pointwise counterpart to the results of [16].
+So, our results can be understood to provide a natural pointwise counterpart to the results of [15].

-In §6, we investigate two special classes of Weyl almost periodic points, namely Bohr and weakly almost periodic points, respectively.
+In Section 5, we investigate two special classes of Weyl almost periodic points viz Bohr and weakly almost periodic points respectively.
 This allows us to characterize Bohr and weakly almost periodic dynamical systems.
-In particular, we reprove a main result of [33].
-An application of our results to aperiodic order is given in §7.
-This includes an alternative proof for the main results on measure dynamical systems contained in [31].
+In particular, we reprove a main result of [30].
+An application of our results to aperiodic order is given in Section 6.
+This includes an alternative proof for the main results on measure dynamical systems contained in [28].

-Our article gives a comprehensive treatment of most relevant concepts of almost periodicity in the context of pure point spectrum.
+Our article give a comprehensive treatment of most relevant concepts of almost periodicity in the context of pure point spectrum.
 Some parts of our considerations allow for simple abstractions.
-As this may be of value for further investigations, we include a brief discussion of some basic results in §8.
+As this may be of value for further investigations we include a brief discussion of some basic results in Section 7.

 It seems that Besicovitch almost periodicity is not well known (for groups other than \mathbb{R}) and there is also some ambiguity in the way it is defined.
-For this reason, we include some appendices discussing the almost periodicity properties needed in this article as well as basic properties of the class of continuous functions with these almost periodicity properties.
+For this reason we include some appendices discussing the almost periodicity properties needed in this article as well as basic properties of the class of continuous functions with these almost periodicity properties.